This 3-ingredient snack is popular with both kids and adults! Apple and Peanut Butter Granola Snacks help to curb those afternoon munchies.

 - Apples: Choose whichever apples you prefer, but I recommend steering away from tart apples if you are using a low sugar granola like the homemade one I used.
 I chose medium sized Gala apples, but there are many other varieties that would work equally well.

 - Peanut butter: Not all peanut butters are created equal.
 Checking labels is the best way to ensure that you’re choosing one that’s good for you.
 Peanut butter should include 1 to 2 ingredients – peanuts and maybe salt, depending on whether you prefer salted or unsalted versions.
 I opt for salted versions myself.
 Steer clear of peanut butters that contain sugar, oil and additives.
 This one is my family’s favorite.
-Feel free to substitute with almond, cashew or another type of nut butter.
+Feel free to substitute with other nut butters, such as cashew or almond butter.

 - Granola: Many store-bought granolas are chockfull of sugar and fat.
 It takes very little time to make homemade granola, which is what I used for these snacks – this Maple Pistachio Granola.
-If buying store bought granola, I recommend heading to a health food store.
+If buying store bought granola, my recommendation is to head to a health food store.
 Look for granolas with minimal added sweeteners and plenty of whole grains, nuts and seeds.

 Is apple with peanut butter a healthy snack?

-When healthy granola is added (again, see above for additional details), you get the benefit of whole grains and additional nuts and seeds.
+When healthy granola is added (again, see above for additional details), you get the benefit of whole grains and additional nuts, seeds, vitamins and minerals.

 Apple and Peanut Butter Granola Snacks